psu-hcr/Kuka_Demos/Readme.md

 ### Step 2: On the Kuka smartHMI tablet, ensure the the safety configuration is activated but selecting Station->Safety->Activation.

 ### Step 3: Select the application and press the green arrow to enable.
 Then choose from the programmed motions.
-*Note: 'Dance' currently generates an error.*
+*Note: 'Dance' currently generates an error.
+Run MechanicalZeroPosition to resolve error.*

 ###Saving frames from the Kuka
 ####Step 1: Save Points on Smart Pad